neo-mashiro/MRI/lab_bonus/README.md

 mesh.indexFormat = UnityEngine.Rendering.IndexFormat.UInt32;
 ```

 Below is a screenshot of the brain mesh approximated by the naive marching cubes algorithm.
 Some part of the surface looks very smooth, some part appear to be slightly discontinuous, but overall the surface outline has been clearly delineated.
-Note that the memory consumption for mono has jumped to __2.4 GB__ after loading the 40.4 million brain voxels, that's why the computation is slow.
+Note that the memory consumption for mono has jumped to __2.4GB__ after loading the 40.4 million brain voxels, that's why the computation is slow.

 ![](Screenshots/mesh.png)